Aliases for ANXA7 Gene

 GeneCards Summary for ANXA7 Gene

 ANXA7 (Annexin A7) is a Protein Coding gene.
-Diseases associated with ANXA7 include hereditary spherocytosis.
-Among its related pathways are Cytoskeletal Signaling and Ca, cAMP and Lipid Signaling.
-GO annotations related to this gene include calcium ion binding and calcium-dependent phospholipid binding.
-An important paralog of this gene is ANXA9.
+Diseases associated with ANXA7 include Hereditary Spherocytosis and Spinocerebellar Ataxia, Autosomal Recessive 20.
+Among its related pathways are Cytoskeletal Signaling and Pathways of neurodegeneration - multiple diseases.
+Gene Ontology (GO) annotations related to this gene include integrin binding.
+An important paralog of this gene is ANXA11.

 Calcium/phospholipid-binding protein which promotes membrane fusion and is involved in exocytosis.